 5. Nike Premier

 Nike’s answer to the Copa Mundial has a more contemporary silhouette and responsive structure.
-The quality of the K-leather forefoot is there, but the adidas classic silo might have a slight edge on that note.
+The quality of the leather forefoot is there, but the adidas classic silo might have a slight edge on that note.
+I don’t think you have much time though to wait for more releases of this budget-friendly leather option, given Nike’s decision to discontinue leather in football boots.

 6. New Balance VV2

 New Balance’s leather boot entry VV2 v2 could be held back from getting mainstream by the simple fact that it is made outside of Nike, adidas, and Puma.
-How else could you explain the premiumness and significant amount of K-leather in addition to its modern structured feel?
+How else could you explain the competitive leather experience and significant amount of K-leather in addition to its modern structured feel, and still not getting much attention?
 All of these at the price of the adidas Copa Mundial!
+Objectively-speaking, I can envision how the VV2 v2 can be a solid introductory boot for you if you want to test out leather for the first time.
+It’s not the most premium leather of course, but it gets the job done and is worth a look.

 Questions about Leather Football Boots